boc-tothefuture/openhab-jruby/docs/examples.md

   changed Light_Item, to: OFF
   run { timers[Motion_Sensor]&.cancel }
 end
 ```

-#### Or use the timed command feature to achieve the same thing
+#### Using Timed Command Feature

-The two timer examples above required an extra rule to keep track of the Light_Item state, so when it's turned off,
+The two timer examples above require an extra rule to keep track of the Light_Item state, so when it's turned off,
 the timer is cancelled.
 However, the {OpenHAB::DSL::Items::TimedCommand timed command}
 feature in the next example handles that automatically for you.